tanksdude/tanks-game/tanks-game/docs/list-of-powers.md

 Multishot, but all the bullets face the same way.
 Inspiration came from my very first implementation of cannon points, where Multishot did that.
 The error was quickly rectified but the memory lived on, so I made this.

+## [DEV] "Ancient" MegaDeath

+* Types: "dev", "random-dev"
+* Internal name: `ancient_megadeath`
+* Attributes: "mix"
+* Color: `#201A1A`

+A recreation of the very first (unseen) implementation of MegaDeath in JS Tanks.
+It was pretty bad, but it did live up to its name "mega-death" (by being OP).
+I think it had increasing acceleration ([jerk](https://en.wikipedia.org/wiki/Jerk_(physics%29)) because I remembered it being far more menacing(ly short-lived).

+Fun fact: MegaDeath actually did appear in JS Tanks!
+It only appears in the mixing with Godmode.
+However, it only existed because power mixing was very bad back then.
+I probably forgot because Godmode spits out so many bullets and finding the single one behaving differently is a challenge.
+At best, you might notice 8 slightly larger bullets because it Banana'd.
+However, if you gave it enough time to grow (which was very difficult given its normal spawning locations (center of Winning Path and the random level)), it would grow very fast (same speed as this version, actually) and pass through walls (because conditionally enabling destroying walls was hard).

 # List of protected power types

 These are the types custom powers are not allowed to have, unless `[MODS] ModSafetyChecks` in the INI file is disabled.